 The time Prince Shotoku was active, there was a fierce power struggle since there was no Imperial House Act or ranking system which stipulates the Imperial succession.

-The powerful families such as Soga family at the top had everything on their own way.
+The powerful families such as the Soga family at the top had everything in their own way.
 It was a prime task to establish the system to include them in the ranking system and have them under control to reign over the country in a smooth manner while putting the Emperor at the heart of the country.

 At the time, Sui Dynasty China was gaining increasing authority, Prince Shotoku was well aware of the urgent need to establish the foundation for Japan not to be invaded and colonized by Sui Dynasty China.